pivotal/docs-tap/scst-store/create-service-account.hbs.md

 > **Note** For Kubernetes v1.24 and later, services account secrets are no
 > longer automatically created.
-> This is why we added a `Secret` resource in the above yaml.
+> This is why the example adds a `Secret` resource in the earlier YAML.

 ## <a id='ro-serv-accts'></a>Read-only service account

 ### With default cluster role

-As a part of the Store installation, the `metadata-store-read-only` cluster role is created by default.
+During Store installation, the `metadata-store-read-only` cluster role is created by default.
 This cluster role allows the bound user to have `get` access to all resources.
 To bind to this cluster role, run the following command depending on the Kubernetes version: